eyalroth/blog-gatsby/README.md

 seeing that even major websites such as YouTube and Twitch.tv exhibit a glitchy volume controller in their player.
 + Dragging the profile image doesn't work on tablets for some reason, only double-clicking does.

+### Unicode

++ Pages with unicode in their URL fail to load properly in Edge browser.

 ## Build